Factors of Poverty

 These are the factors that perpetuate poverty in the US and communities around the world

-We have identified 25 common factors that perpetuate or are responsible for the widespread poverty across the globe and for the massive income inequality (pathological inequality) and economic distress.
+We have identified 25 common factors that perpetuate or are responsible for the widespread poverty across the globe and for the massive income inequality (including pathological inequality) and economic distress in both rich and poor countries.